Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 Since $\omega = e^1 \wedge e^2 \wedge \cdots \wedge e^n$

 Hence

-We now compute $de^k$, or rather the part of $de^k$ which does not contain any $e^j$ for $j \notin \{1, k\}$; all such terms would be annihilated when we insert this expression into the large wedge product above.
+We now compute $de^k$, or rather the part of $de^k$ which does not contain any $e^j$ for $j \notin \{1, k\}$; all such terms are annihilated when we insert this expression into the large wedge product above.
 Since $de^k$ is a two-form this means that only one of its terms, $(de^k)(e_1, e_k) e^1 \wedge e^k$, is interesting.
 Now